grzegorznowak/cardano-node-role/README.md

 By default installs cardano for a `cardano` user and group.
 Which is a recommended practice.
 All other cogs to fiddle with can be found under `defaults/main.yml`.

+More detailed usage examples and copy-pasteable commands will be arriving with subsequent sprints.

 ### Payment Addresses